predatorx7/launcher_helper/README.md

 This plugin is made to help you when building a launcher for Android. `launcher_helper` is Androidx compatible.

-It offers the following features: Getting list of installed applications, launching them and getting phone's wallpaper, picking prominent colors from wallpaper or image for use in UI, etc.
+It offers the following features:

+- Getting list of installed applications with their icon and other details.
+- Launching application and getting phone's wallpaper.
+- Picking prominent colors from an image (wallpaper, icon, etc) for use in UI, etc.

 Only Android is supported.
 Tested on android 10, pie and oreo.